Office of Audit & Compliance, Office of the General Counsel, and the University Archives and Records Center (Effective January 2, 2001)

 The University of Pennsylvania and the University of Pennsylvania Health System are committed to protecting the security and confidentiality of certain types of records and information created or obtained in the fulfillment of their missions of higher education and health care.
 Recognizing the need to codify this intention, the Trustees of the University, on 22 June 1990, adopted an institutional archival and records management policy, established an administrative mandate for its implementation and maintenance, and designated the University Archives and Records Center as the single office within the University responsible for the administration of the policy.
 The full text of the “Protocols for the University of Pennsylvania Archives and Records Center” – including its Mission, Administrative Mandate, Collections Policy, and Access Policy – may be viewed at the web site of the University Archives and Records Center: Protocols

 In accordance with the “Protocols,” the University Records Center provides records retention and retrieval services that assist faculty and administrative staff in the ongoing operation of the University and the Health System.
-The Records Center provides secure storage facilities for academic, administrative, employment, financial, historical, and health care records in all formats.
-The great bulk of University and Health System records are paper, but the Records Center also provides storage facilities for formats other than paper, such as electronic and machine-readable records, still and motion picture film, microfilm, audio and video tape, photographs and prints.
-The offices of the Records Center and its primary storage facility are located in the University-owned building at 4015 Walnut Street.
-An off-campus storage facility is located in a University-owned building at 5001 Lancaster Avenue in West Philadelphia.
+The Records Center provides secure storage facilities for academic, administrative, employment, financial, historical, and health care records in all formats including but not limited to paper, electronic and machine-readable records, still and motion picture film, microfilm, audio and video tape, photographs and prints.
 For a full discussion of the Records Center and the services it offers to the University and the Health System, visit its web page at Records Center

 In May 1997 the University Archives and Records Center formed a partnership with the Office of Audit and Compliance and the Office of General Counsel in order to develop comprehensive records retention schedules for the University and the Health System.
 A task force was formed, outside counsel was engaged, an extraordinary research effort undertaken, and in January 2001, after careful review by all parties, Penn’s first, comprehensive set of records retention schedules was published online at Retention Schedules